GreenXenith/minetestgamejam/2021/DETAILS.md

 * Results will be totalled and announced **December 31st** (or Jan.
 1st).

 ## How do I participate?
-Simple: Submit a game to [the Content Database](https://content.minetest.net/) by the deadline with the `Jam / Community 2021` tag (coming soon).
+Simple: Submit a game to [the Content Database](https://content.minetest.net/) by the deadline with the `Jam / Game 2021` tag.

+The tag will not be available until December 1st!
+Releases made before December 1st will be disqualified!
 Packages will be held until work time ends and then approved to open for ratings.

 ### Rules